7 Cheap Places to Take Babies for Fun

 Generally, experts say it’s okay to take your baby out as long as he’s bundled up well and he’s not spending prolonged periods outside in freezing temperatures.
 On the next semi-warm day, grab your baby carrier, bundle baby up, and go for a walk.
 Sit in the backyard if you have to.
 Just get some Vitamin D!

-Know of any great places to take babies?
+Know of any great places to go with a newborn?
 Let me know!

 Mama, if you’re feeling stir crazy after having a baby, it’s time to get out of the house.
 Just do it!
 It’ll be an amazing experience for you and your little one.